 Variants ClinicsAccording to the WHO, three clinical variants are identifiable:

 - Endemic variant: occurs in children in equatorial Africa where malaria is endemic and has a strong correlation with EBV infection (98% of cases).
 It is believed that the status chronic immunosuppression caused by malaria contributes to the development of the disease.

-- Sporadic variant: affects children and adults of other areas.
-It is associated with EBV infection (virus Epstein-Barr virus) In 5-10% of cases.
+- Variant Sporadic: affects children and adults from other geographical areas.
+It is associated with EBV infection (virus Epstein-Barr virus) in 5-10% of cases.

 - Associated with immunodeficiency: in most cases associated with human immunodeficiency virus (HIV) infection.
 The association with EBV co-infection is between 25-40% of cases.

 - Hecht J, Aster J. (2000).
 "Molecular Biology of Burkitt's lymphoma."
 J Clin Oncol 18: 3703.

 - Burkitt D. (1958).
 "The sarcoma Involving the jaws in African children."
 Br J Surg 46: 218.